heru-himawan-tl/fdaf-dev-tools/README.md

 ### Determining The PORT

-FDAF can be ported into three optional PORT(s):
+FDAF can be applied with one of the following three PORT(s):

   - `with-hibernate` - to compile FDAF application with Hibernate JPA provider supports
   - `with-eclipselink` - to compile FDAF application with EclipseLink JPA provider supports